jurocknsail/yncrea-cloudcomputing/docs/github-actions.md

     !!! warning
         Don't forget to create your DockerHub credentials as [Github Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your repo settings !!!

+- Check your image has been pushed to your DockerHub Account Registry.

+    !!! success
+        Congratulation, your Docker image is ready to be used by anybody !

 ---

 ## Followup Exercise